Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

-Kant identifies two aspects of objective experience in the \emph{Critique of Pure Reason}: \emph{intuition}---the `this', the `that' of experience---and the \emph{concepts} whereby one synthesises the manifold of intuition.
+In the \emph{Critique of Pure Reason}, Kant explains that objective experience comprises two aspects: \emph{intuition}---the `this', the `that' of experience---and the \emph{concepts} whereby one synthesises the manifold of intuition.
 Concepts belong to the faculty of \emph{understanding}, which we will discuss in \S \ref{sec:synthap}.
 Intuition is mediated by the faculty of \emph{sensibility}: our mind's capacity to be affected by objects (A19/B33).\footnote{References to the \emph{Critique of Pure Reason}, or `first Critique', will be to the Pluhar translation \citeyearpar{kant1781pluhar}.
 Page numbers for Kant's works cited in this essay (with the exception of the first Critique) will be as they are in the standard German edition of Kant's works.
 In the case of the first Critique, page numbers are as in the first (1781) and second (1787) edition, where ``A'' denotes the first and ``B'' the second, as usual.} The effect on sensibility of some object is called the \emph{sensation} of it, and with sensation we associate the \emph{empirical} aspect of our intuition.

 We call ``[t]he undetermined object of an empirical intuition'' (A20/B34) an \emph{appearance}.
 A shape against the far wall in a dark room, for instance, which only after some scrutiny is determined to be a chair, is before this determination merely the appearance of something indeterminate.\footnote{For a more thorough discussion of this point, see \citet[p.
 110-111]{harper1984}.} There are two aspects to an appearance.
 First, there is its \emph{matter}; i.e. \emph{what} we sense in it.
 Second, there is an appearance's \emph{form}, i.e. that which allows the manifold corresponding to the appearance to be ordered in certain relations.
 Appearance has two characteristic forms: space, associated with outer appearances, and time, associated with both inner and outer appearances.
 As forms of appearances, they are the \emph{formal conditions} for appearances, in virtue of which they are known a priori as necessary relations according to which sensations must be ordered for subjects like us (A20/B34, A26/B42, A33/B49--50).
 They are also called `pure' in virtue of not in themselves containing anything belonging to the matter of sensation (A20/B34).